khilnani/jira.py/README.md

 ## jira.py

-Python scripts to help improve Jira interactions.
+Python scripts to help improve Atlassian Jira interactions.

 While designed for the iOS [Pythonista](http://omz-software.com/pythonista/) application, the scripts runs on any linux/mac os environment.